Fractionation and Radiation

-Radiation therapy is delivered to your cancer in small doses called fractions.
+Radiation therapy is delivered in small doses called fractions.
 Your radiation oncologist will prescribe a total dose which is then divided into smaller doses, or fractions.
 The amount of radiation you receive is measured in centigray or cGy.
-A fraction (dose) is given each day and repeated over many days to add up to the total dose of radiation.
-Radiation is usually given 5 days a week, most often Monday-Friday.
-This gives your cells 2 days each week to heal themselves.
+A fraction is given each day and repeated over many days to add up to the total dose of radiation.

-The fraction and how your radiation is delivered is determined by your Radiation Oncologist.
-The following can contribute to your Radiation Oncologist’s decision on how to treat your cancer:
+The number of fractions you will get and how your radiation is delivered are determined by your oncologist.
+The following factors will help your oncologists decide how to best treat your cancer:

 - Type of cancer.

 - Size and location of your tumor.

 - How well your body does with the treatment.